A photo of a server rack with many servers.

 Moving computations to data.
 A key insight in MapReduce-style computations is that moving computations is cheaper than moving data.
 Given the massive size of some datasets, it would be too expensive for a process to read all data over the network.
 Even a large machine-learned model tends to be much smaller than the inference data processed with it.
 Therefore, computations are commonly performed on (or near) the machines where the data is stored and only the much smaller intermediate results are transferred over the network.
 When data is stored with replication, the system has additional flexibility in deciding which of multiple machines containing a replica of the relevant data should perform the computation.

 Beyond MapReduce.
-Modern dataflow engines like Apache Spark, Tez, or Flink follow a similar approach to older MapReduce infrastructure, but provide more flexibility in the programming model, giving more responsibility to the infrastructure to decide how computations are split and where they are performed.
+Modern dataflow engines like Apache Spark, Tez, or Flink follow a similar approach to older MapReduce infrastructure but provide more flexibility in the programming model, giving more responsibility to the infrastructure to decide how computations are split and where they are performed.
 Dataflow engines are fairly common for programming large batch jobs in machine-learning projects these days and are broadly supported at scale by commercial cloud offerings, such as Databricks.

 Stream Processing